Iamyuchiii/Blockchain/README.md

 Make a account for metamask and infura for deploying/interacting the contract.
 This step can be skipped if the program is ran locally using ganache.

 ## Demo run
-To use the program (if tested on local, open the ganache app) run the main script under folder AgriStore/scripts/main.py.
+To use the program (if tested locally, open the ganache app first) run the main script under folder AgriStore/scripts/main.py.
 The settings needs to be changed to ur local paths
 ```python
 # settings---------------------------------------------------------------------
 # path that the system will scan for greenhouse data